EPHS Course Selection Hub

 Health | 1 | Health Education |

-Technology | 1 | Computer Applications (previously Intro to Technology) or AP Computer Science Principles or Computer Science Principles |
+Technology (for the classes of 2026, 2027) | 1 | Computer Applications, AP Computer Science Principles, Computer Science Principles |

-Business / Work* | 1 | Options available through: Business/Marketing, Work Experience, or HTC |
+Business & Marketing, Work-Based Learning, or CTC | 1 | Options available through: Business/Marketing, Work Experience, or HTC |

-Fine or Applied Arts** | 2 |
+Fine or Applied Arts** | 2 | Please refer to page 1 of the Course Guide |

 Total Credits Required | 54 |

-*Students fulfilling the technology requirement via Computer Applications (Previously Intro to Tech) may not use that to fulfill their Business/Work Experience requirement. ** Many colleges/universities require applicants to have completed one year of fine arts. |
+*Many colleges/universities require applicants to have completed one year of fine arts. |

 Intermediate District 287 serves high school students by offering courses that are designed to match each student’s level of career readiness.
 Intermediate District 287’s career courses focus on career skill development experiences and exploration.